Minimalist interior space with soft light and shadow, suggesting reflection and psychological insight.

 Burnout in high-achievers: When you can no longer sustain who you’ve been

-The cost of being the “strong one”: On responsibility, identity, and the difficulty of being held
+The cost of being the “strong one”: When responsibility becomes identity

-In many relationships, one person becomes the “strong one,” the one who anticipates, stabilises, and holds things together.
-This essay explores how that role forms, how it becomes an identity, and the imbalance that develops when care consistently flows in one direction.
+In many relationships, one person becomes the "strong one": the one who anticipates, stabilises, and holds things together.
+This essay explores how that role forms, becomes an identity, and shapes relationships in which care flows in one direction.

 What does it mean to heal the inner child?